 Step 1: Work Area Preparation

 First of all, prepare your work area.
-Having a tidy area to work on is crucial in soap making.
-This is because you will be handling a lot of different ingredients and want to avoid spilling things over (more likely to happen on a crowded table).
+Having a tidy area to work is crucial in soap making.
+This is because you will be handling a lot of different ingredients and want to avoid spilling things (which is more likely to happen on a crowded table).

 Step 3: Prepare your Lye Solution

-Important! always add the lye to the water, and never the opposite!
+Important!
+Always add the lye to the water, and never the opposite!
 If you add the water to the lye, the solution’s temperature will rise all at once and might erupt in a lye volcano.
-Not good!
 If you add the lye to the water instead, the reaction will be much lighter and the water will overheat gradually.

-A good trick to use especially if this is your first time making soap, is to add ice to your water or use very cold water to keep the reaction down.
+A good trick is to add ice to your water, or use very cold water to manage the reaction.
 I highly recommend you do this especially if it's your first attempt at soap making.

-The lye solution is normally prepared in 2 steps:
+The lye solution is normally prepared in two steps:

-1. Weight the water in a stainless steel or Pyrex container and set aside.
+1. Weigh the water in a stainless steel, or Pyrex container, and set aside.

-2. Weight the lye in a glass container.
+2. Weigh the lye in a glass container.
 Once measured, add the lye to the water while stirring.
-Try to stir quickly or the lye will start to harden and create a "ring" at the bottom of your container.
-Be extremely careful not to cause any lye to splash out of your container while doing this.
+Stir quickly or the lye will start to harden and create a "ring" at the bottom of your container.
+Be extremely careful, you don't want lye to splash out of your container while doing this.